 Muhammad’s spiritual drive was partially fueled by socio-economic passions, by the desire to strengthen the commercial standing of the Arabs and the need to impose a set of common rules.
 His vision encompassed a tribal confederation united by common goals and loyal to a single faith….
 Islam became the cement utilized by Muhammad to unite the Arab tribes and, from the beginning, it regarded commerce as the only noble occupation.11

 Islam as envisioned by Muhammad combined spirituality with politics, economics, and social mores.
 He played the role of both a political and religious leader, and his authority in both realms was unquestioned.12 Yet, this was not to be so with his successors.
 Shortly after his death, there would be conflicts over who was to be Mohammed’s temporal successor (caliph).
-The fourth caliph, Ali, was killed by Hussein who also asserted a claim to the caliphate; he was loyal to the Umayyad dynasty.
-Followers of Mu’awiyah (founder of the Umayyad dynasty) are known as Sunni, while followers of Ali are known as Shia.
-In short, the struggle for political power led to the first religious division between Shia and Sunni.13
+The fourth caliph, Ali, was opposed by several forces, including one of the Prophet's wives, and was eventually killed by a member of the Kharijite sect.
+Ali's two sons, Hassan and Hussein were to succeed him.
+Hussein was assassinated by an Umayyad caliph in an event known as the Battle of Karbala.
+Followers of Mu'awiyah (founder of the Umayyad dynasty) are know as Sunni muslims, while followers of Ali are known as Shi'a Muslims.
+It was a struggle for political power that led to this first religious division between Shi'a and Sunni.13

 Within a century after Muhammad’s death, Muslim armies would go on to defeat the neighboring empires and establish a powerful empire.
 It is in this context that a de facto separation of religious and political power begins to take shape.
 While the descendents of the prophet or the caliphs held religious authority, monarchs or sultans/ emirs wielded political power.14 We use the term “de facto” because there was no formal or legal separation of religion from politics, but rather a separation of the spheres of activity and power, with the religious sphere being subordinated to the political one.
 For instance, the Abbasid caliph, the religious leader of one of the early Muslim empires, was in reality a mere figurehead who didn’t exercise power in any real sense of the term.
 It was the Turkic warrior-rulers who held political power from the ninth to the thirteenth century.
 The ulama justified this practice so as to bestow legitimacy on the caliph, and to validate their own authority.15 Mohammed Ayoob traces the continuity of this practice over centuries and notes that “the distinction between temporal and religious affairs and the temporal authority’s de facto primacy over the religious establishment continued throughout the reign of the three great Sunni dynasties—the Umayyad, the Abbasid, and the Ottoman.”16